thecharlieblake/blog/_posts/2020-11-19-feedforward.md

 $$

-This $\text{softmax}(z)_i$ function is the generalisation of the sigmoid over a vector.
+We can think of this $\text{softmax}(z)_i$ function as a "soft" version of the $\arg\max$ function; in fact, some suggest that it should more properly be named $\text{softargmax}.$ Softmax is the generalisation of the sigmoid over a vector.
 It's derivative is also similar (in fact, for the first case it's the same).
 We find this using the quotient rule:

 $$